Keith G. Myers

 Teri G. Fontenot

 Teri G. Fontenot was appointed as a director in 2019.
-In March 2019, Ms. Fontenot retired from Woman’s Hospital in Baton Rouge, the largest birthing and neonatal intensive care health system in Louisiana and the 16th largest obstetric service in the country, after 27 years in numerous roles, including serving as president and chief executive officer since 1996.
-She previously served as chief financial officer for hospitals in Louisiana and Florida from 1982 to 1991.
+In March 2019, Ms. Fontenot retired from Woman's Hospital, a tax-exempt health system located in Baton Rouge, La., after serving as its president and chief executive officer since 1996.
+Prior to 1996, Ms. Fontenot served as the chief financial officer and executive vice president of Woman's Hospital.
+Mrs. Fontenot also served as chief financial officer of three other hospitals located in Louisiana and Florida prior to joining Woman's Hospital.

 Jonathan D. Goldberg

-Mr. Goldberg is also a member of the anti-trust and labor sections of the American Bar Association, and a member of the Kentucky and Louisville Bar Associations.
-He is past chairman of the Jefferson County Waste Management District Board, past chairman of the Louisville Visual Arts Association and the Louisville Theatrical Association, and is a member of the board of directors of the Greater Louisville Fund for the Arts and a trustee of the Jewish Hospital Heritage Fund for Excellence, a foundation whose purpose is to fund medical research and support the Jewish community of Kentucky.
+Mr. Goldberg is a member of the Kentucky and Louisville Bar Associations.
+He is past chairman of the Jefferson County Waste Management District Board and past chairman of the Louisville Visual Arts Association and the Louisville Theatrical Association.
+He is a member of the board of directors of the Greater Louisville Fund for the Arts and a trustee of the Jewish Hospital Heritage Fund for Excellence, a foundation whose purpose is to fund medical research and support the Jewish community of Kentucky.

 Clifford S. Holtz